The purpose of this Request for Proposal (RFP) is to solicit

 Today Kaukauna is home to 15,858 people with it’s own

 full-time Police, Fire and Rescue services and a municipally owned electric and

-collection, street cleaning, well-lit and well-paved streets and other services
+street cleaning, well-lit and well-paved streets and other services vital to

 Industrial Park Network, complete with rail and heavy truck access.